Main Content

 Bare Cast Iron

 Bare Cast Iron needs to be seasoned before it is used.
 The seasoning process will give your pots and pans a nonstick surface that lasts forever.
-Once they are seasoned you should avoid soaking and washing them with soap.
-The best way to clean them is just to wipe them with cloth.Enamel-Coated Cast Iron
+Once seasoned, avoid soaking in water.
+The best way to clean them is just to wipe with a cloth.Enamel-Coated Cast Iron

-Enamel-Coated Cast Iron provides all the benefits of the cast iron.
-The advantage of this type of cast iron is it requires less maintenance and cleaning.
-However, some foods do not cook well in the cast iron.
-Acidic foods will react with it and will strip off the coating.
-In that case you just have to season your pan again.
+Enamel-coated cast iron provides all the benefits of cast iron with less maintenance and easier cleaning.
+However, some foods do not cook well in enameled cast iron; acidic foods can react with enamel and remove the coating.
+In that instance, you must season your pan again.

 Ceramic

-Ceramic cookware is a great insulator, so it does not react quickly to heat.
-It can usually be found in the form of a casserole dish or other shapes that are great for cooking slowly at a constant temperature.
-It's lighter than cast iron, but it's also more fragile.
-There are three categories: Porcelain, Stoneware and Earthenware.
+Ceramic cookware is a great insulator, so it doesn't react quickly to heat.
+It's often used for casserole dishes or other shapes that are great for cooking slowly at a constant temperature.
+It's lighter than cast iron, but also more fragile.
+There are three types: porcelain, stoneware and earthenware.

 Porcelain

 Porcelain is fired to become very hard.
 Though typically porcelain is considered delicate, it actually can be quite durable.
-It also can usually be used on the stove, in the oven and in microwaves.
-Porcelain is typically white, due to the fact that it helps show more prominence.
+It can usually be used on the stove, in the oven and in microwaves.
+Porcelain is typically white.Stoneware

 Stoneware is also fired to become hard similar to Porcelain.
 The main differences between the two are that Stoneware uses a different type of clay, and comes in other colors besides white.
 Stoneware also can come in multiple finishes.Earthenware

 Earthenware is less strong and prone to chipping and scratching.
-This type is usually used as a serveware instead of a cookware.
+It's more often used for serveware instead of cookware.

 Clad

-Using two types of cookware materials together to get all the benefits of both materials develops clad cookware.
-Most of the time, stainless steel is clad with aluminum.
-Aluminum gives you the thickness and excellent heat conductivity and stainless steel prevents it from corrosion and it's easy to maintain.
+Clad cookware combines two materials to get the benefits of both.
+Usually, stainless steel is clad with aluminum.
+Aluminum provides thickness and excellent heat conductivity, and stainless steel prevents corrosion and is easy to maintain.
 This type of cookware will last you a lifetime.
-Only downsize of this type of cookware is that is generally heavy and very expensive.
-If money is no object and you want the best of the best, we would definitely recommend clad cookware.
+The only downside of this type of cookware is that is generally heavy and very expensive.
+If money is no object and you want the best of the best, we recommend clad cookware.

 Copper

 Copper is the best conductor of heat.
-It's the best if you are cooking on top of the stove where you have to control the temperature.
+It's the best for if you are cooking the stove where you control the temperature.
 Copper, however, can react with foods and can be toxic.
-Therefore, copper pots and pans are usually lined with another material, which is usually stainless steel.
-The biggest disadvantage of using copper is maintenance.
-Copper can discolor, so once in a while you need to polish it to remove discoloration.
-Also, copper tends to dent and scratch easily.
+Therefore, copper pots and pans are often lined with another material, usually stainless steel.
+The biggest disadvantage of using copper is maintenance; copper can discolor, so you'll occasionally need to polish it to remove the discoloration.
+It can also dent and scratch easily.

 Stainless Steel

-Stainless steel is a very good all around general-purpose cookware.
+Stainless steel is a good all-around general-purpose cookware material.
 It's lightweight, durable and easy to clean.
-It is, however, poor conductor of heat so usually many stainless steel pieces are made of the copper or aluminum disc in the bottom to help distribute heat more evenly.
-Because of its smooth surface, stainless steel is easy to clean and it's dishwasher safe.
-If you notice some kind of discoloration, you can use stainless steel cleanser that restores natural luster.
-Metal utensil can be used on stainless steel or aluminum surface.
+It is, however, a poor conductor of heat, so many stainless steel pieces have a copper or aluminum disc in the bottom to help distribute heat more evenly.
+Because of its smooth surface, stainless steel is easy to clean and is dishwasher safe.
+If you notice discoloration, you can use stainless steel cleanser that restores natural luster.
+Metal utensils can be used on stainless steel.

 Nonstick